ember-learn/guides-source/guides/v2.18.0/configuring-ember/feature-flags.md

 ## Feature Listing ([`FEATURES.md`](https://github.com/emberjs/ember.js/blob/master/FEATURES.md))

-When a developer adds a new feature to the `canary` channel (i.e. the `master` branch on github), they also add an entry to [`FEATURES.md`](https://github.com/emberjs/ember.js/blob/master/FEATURES.md) explaining what the feature does, and linking to their originating pull request.
+When a developer adds a new feature to the `canary` channel (i.e. the `master` branch on GitHub), they also add an entry to [`FEATURES.md`](https://github.com/emberjs/ember.js/blob/master/FEATURES.md) explaining what the feature does, and linking to their originating pull request.
 This list is kept current, and reflects what is available in each channel